manroygood/Quantum-Graphs/readme.md

 #### The preprint

-In December, 2023, we submitted a paper describing the algorithms underlying QGLAB to a journal for publication.
+In December, 2023, we submitted a paper entitled "QGLAB: A MATLAB Package for Computations on Quantum Graphs" describing the algorithms underlying QGLAB to a journal for publication.
 A slightly-modified version has been posted to the [arXiv](https://arxiv.org/abs/2401.00561).

 #### Documentation